 Finding subdomains manually would take an eternity.
 Fortunately, we don't have to — and today we'll explore the top 7 subdomain scanning tools to boost effectiveness in your daily subdomain reconnaissance tasks.

-Finding subdomains: popular methods in modern infosec
+Finding subdomains: popular methods in modern infosec for subdomain enumeration

 Subdomain scanner utilities let you explore the full domain infrastructure of any company in the world.
 But what are today's most popular uses of these subdomain enumeration toolkits?
 Let's find out.